The fundamental backdrop is now definitively gold-bearish

 The major banks around the world are intimately and intricately connected via their massive derivative books, so a banking crisis that began in Europe would not remain confined to Europe.
 It would lead to concerns about the profitability of US banks, which, in turn, would lead to relative weakness in bank stocks and a general shift towards safety.
 Interest rates on Treasury debt would fall faster than inflation expectations, resulting in a lower real interest rate in the US.
 Also, short-term interest rates would fall relative to long-term interest rates due to a flight to liquidity and the market beginning to anticipate a shift in the Fed’s stance, resulting in a steepening of the yield curve.
 The overall effect would be a fundamental backdrop that was gold-bullish.

-Either of the above could happen within the next few months, but neither is happening now.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Either of the above could happen within the next few months, but neither is happening now.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.